Skip to Navigation Skip to Content

 Google does this well by factoring in location information, past search history, and other data sources (such as your Google account) to customise your search results.

-Facebook again does the same thing for your News Feed, analysing which posts, friends, and pages you interact with the most to upweight both organic and promoted content they believe you’d be most likely to engage with.
+Facebook again does the same thing for your News Feed, analyzing which posts, friends, and pages you interact with the most to upweight both organic and promoted content they believe you’d be most likely to engage with.

 By harvesting the personal data of millions of US-based voters, CA and their clients were able to use this information for targeted disinformation campaigns and, to some extent, influence the outcome of the 2016 US election.